 A Common Misunderstanding

 What I have just described is quite common to the last 15 years of my adult life experience.
 What I do know is fear tends to be at its best between 1-6 am.
 It hides in the recesses of our psyche and pushes its way to the forefront whenever it pleases.
 I won’t be so quaint as to ascribe everything to our Enemy, Satan.
-I am quite familiar with his methods and I do believe he loves to torment God’s children.
-I have also dealt with this long enough to experience the byproduct of my fellow good-hearted Jesus followers who tell me to “Give it to God,” or “let go, and let God” only to follow by sharing their favorite Bible verses on fear as if it will magically fix everything I have suffered through for years.
+I am quite familiar with his methods, and I do believe he loves to torment God’s children.
+I have also dealt with this long enough to experience the byproduct of my fellow good-hearted Jesus followers who tell me to “Give it to God,” or “let go, and let God,” only to follow by sharing their favorite Bible verses on fear as if it will magically fix everything I have suffered through for years.
 I am not discounting the truth of what they say nor the power of scripture or prayer, but these offers of easy solutions quickly reveal the shallowness of their understanding.

-I find myself creeping up on 800 words feeling like I should have some hack of a solution which will take away the problem, but I don’t.
+I find myself creeping up on 800 words feeling like I should have some hack of a solution that will take away the problem, but I don’t.
 What I hope is that my story has somehow encouraged even just one person who feels like no one understands them.
 Reach out to me on Twitter if you would like to connect.